unixfreaxjp/dev/r2ppc-3.md

 Oops
 [...]
 ```
-Test is in pending.
+Test is in pending, until suggestion discussed.
-Report updated in upstream: https://github.com/radare/radare2/issues/4720#issuecomment-215421056